wenhuchen/Table-Fact-Checking/README.md

 - Pytorch_Pretrained_Bert 0.6.2 (Huggingface Implementation)
 - Pandas

-## Data Preprocessing Pipeline
+## Data Preprocessing
-- collected_data: This folder contains the raw data collected directly from Mechnical Turker, all the text are lower-cased, containing foreign characters under some tables.
-There are two files, the r1 file is collected in the first easy round, which contains sentences involving less reasoning.
-The r2 file contains the sentences involving more complex reasoning.
-The two files in total contains roughly 110K statements.
+- collected_data: This folder contains the raw data collected directly from Mechnical Turker, all the text are lower-cased, containing foreign characters in some tables.
+There are two files, the r1 file is collected in the first round (simple channel), which contains sentences involving less reasoning.
+The r2 file is collected in the second round (complex channel), which involves more complex multi-hop reasoning.
+These two files in total contains roughly 110K statements, the positive and negative satements are balanced.
+We demonstrate the data format as follows:
   ```
   Table-id: {
   [